freyfogle/freyfogle.github.io/_posts/2020-02-07-investing-in-branch.md

 <div class="col-md-1"></div>
 </div>

 If you are part of the WordPress community (or even if not) I encourage you to check out Branch.
 You can learn more by following [@thisisbranch on twitter](https://twitter.com/thisisbranch), following [the Branch changelog](https://changelog.branchci.com/), following [Peter on twitter](https://twitter.com/petersuhm), or by listening to Peter's weekly podcast _[Out of Beta](https://outofbeta.fm/)_ (done together with Matt Wensing).

 I am looking forward to watching Branch become a critical piece of the WordPress ecosystem.

-_Move fast, but test often so you don't break things_
+_Move fast, but test often so you don't break things._